 Craufurd and Wellington were not close friends although in some ways they were very alike.
 Both were brilliant commanders, clever and well-educated in military matters.
 Both could be demanding, meticulous and found it hard to tolerate anything but perfection.
 Both struggled at times with managing their officers although Craufurd was better than Wellington with his enlisted men, something he shares with his fictional junior.
 The two men had an enormous respect for one another.
 Craufurd was a sensitive man, considering his own rudeness at times, and Wellington frequently offended him but always made sure to put it right by complimenting Craufurd’s many talents soon afterwards.
 He deeply mourned his difficult, irascible commander and on his deathbed, Craufurd apologised for the many occasions he had been less than supportive of his commander in chief.

 The next commander of the Light Division was a surprise to many.
 General Charles von Alten was German, very correct, very likely to obey orders, very different to Black Bob Craufurd.
-Military historians have not all been kind to Von Alten, although he seems to have commanded the division very competently through the rest of the war.
-He appeared to lack the zest and panache of his somewhat eccentric predecessor.
+Military historians have not all been kind to Von Alten, claiming that he lacked the zest and panache of his somewhat eccentric predecessor although he seems to have commanded the division very competently through the rest of the war.

 In my novels, there is a reason for Wellington’s choice, and it is summed up very succinctly by Anne van Daan, speaking of Von Alten.